deltaechoecho/deltaechoecho.github.io/work.md

 image: Pic12.jpg
 include_in_nav: true
 ---
-<p>Dee currently works at the <a href="https://www.gov.uk/government/organisations/centre-for-data-ethics-and-innovation">Centre for Data Ethics and Innovation</a>, helping develop the right governance regime for data-driven technologies. </p>
+<p>I currently work at the <a href="https://www.gov.uk/government/organisations/centre-for-data-ethics-and-innovation">Centre for Data Ethics and Innovation</a>, helping develop the right governance regime for data-driven technologies. </p>

 <p>Previous works include:</p>